jinayshah86/notebook/docs/python/oop.md

 behaviors to be shared by all instances, and use instance attributes for data that belongs just to one specific object.

-When you search for an attribute in an object, if it is not found, Python keeps searching in the class that was used to create that object (and keeps searching until it's either found or the end of the inheritance chain is reached)
+When you search for an attribute in an `object`, if it is not found, Python keeps searching in the class that was used to create that object (and keeps searching until it's either found or the end of the inheritance chain is reached).

 Python class does not have a constructor but it has an initializer.
 It's called an initializer since it works on an already-created instance, and